LEMUR: Learned Multi-Vector Retrieval: Experiments

+In Appendix~\ref{app:ndcg}, we use nDCG@$10$ on the BEIR datasets to verify that \textsc{Lemur} also preserves the retrieval quality of ColBERTv2 while maintaining low latency.

-\textbf{Other text embedding models.} We then consider the BEIR datasets SCIDOCS (see Fig.~\ref{fig:scidocs}) and Quora (see Appendix~\ref{app:quora}) embedded using the answerai-colbert-small-v1, GTE-ModernColBERT-v1, LFM2-ColBERT-350M, and jina-colbert-v2 models.
+\textbf{Other text embedding models.} We then consider the BEIR datasets Quora (see Figure~\ref{fig:quora_models}) and SCIDOCS (see Appendix~\ref{app:scidocs_models}) embedded using the answerai-colbert-small-v1, GTE-ModernColBERT-v1, LFM2-ColBERT-350M, and jina-colbert-v2 models.
 Again, \textsc{Lemur} significantly outperforms the baseline methods.
-We also observe that some of the baseline methods struggle on these embeddings.
-In particular, MUVERA fails to reach over 60\% recall on the answerai-colbert-small, GTE-ModernColBERT, and LFM2-ColBERT embeddings.
+We also observe that some of the baseline methods struggle with these embeddings.
+In particular, MUVERA fails to exceed 60\% recall on the answerai-colbert-small-v1, GTE-ModernColBERT, and LFM2-ColBERT embeddings.

-\textbf{Visual document models.} Finally, we consider the ViDoRe dataset embedded using the ColModernVBERT and ColQwen2-v1.0 models (see Fig.~\ref{fig:vidore}). \textsc{Lemur} outperforms the baseline methods in both cases.
-Since our default training set selection strategy is not available for visual document retrieval models, we simply use documents embedded using the document encoder $D$ as a training set (the third strategy mentioned in Sec.~\ref{sec:training_set_selection}); using a separate query set for training yields even better performance (see Appendix~\ref{app:query_distribution}).
+\textbf{Visual document models.} Finally, we consider the ViDoRe dataset embedded using the ColModernVBERT and ColQwen2-v1.0 models (see Figure~\ref{fig:vidore}). \textsc{Lemur} outperforms the baseline methods in both cases.
+The performance gap is smaller than on the text datasets due to the proportionally much higher cost of the reranking stage caused by bigger document (image) representations.
+Since our default training set selection strategy is not available for visual document retrieval models, we simply use documents embedded using the document encoder $D$ as a training set (the third strategy mentioned in Section~\ref{sec:training_set_selection}); using a separate query set for training yields even better performance (see Appendix~\ref{app:query_distribution}).

+\textbf{Long queries.} While the default number of query vectors used in ColBERTv2 is 32, for long queries, e.g., in agentic applications, using more vectors can be preferable.
+To test the effectiveness of \textsc{Lemur} with longer queries, in Appendix~\ref{app:longquery}, we use the ArguAna dataset from BEIR with 300 vectors per query, following \citet{santhanam2022colbertv2}. \textsc{Lemur} still maintains both retrieval performance and MaxSim approximation quality.